TerrainBento/terrainbento/docs/source/terrainbento.boundary_handlers.rst

 ========================================

 Presently terrainbento has four built-in boundary condition handlers.
-In addition, Landlab components can be used as boundary condition handlers.
+In addition, a small number of Landlab components are valid.

 Time Varying Precipitation